 There are a couple of ways to do this:

-2. Use one of the library databases mentioned above to try to find these other articles.
+3. Use one of the library databases mentioned in the box above to try to find these other articles.
 Pay particular attention to keywords for building your search, focussing on the ecological concepts or experimental methods involved.

 If you find an article abstract, but KPU does not have access to the full text, you can request it through Interlibrary loan.
 We will get the article for you, but allow several days for this.
 Do your research early so you're not disappointed!